turanszkij/WickedEngine/Documentation/WickedEngine-Documentation.md

 Please use the `wiRenderer::CombineStencilrefs()` function to specify stencil masks in a future-proof way.

 The [Pipeline States](#pipeline-states) have a `DepthStencilState` type member which will control how the stencil mask is used in the graphics pipeline for any custom rendering effect.
 The functionality is supposed to be equivalent and closely matching of what DirectX 11 provides, so for further information, refer to the [DirectX 11 documentation of Depth Stencil States](https://docs.microsoft.com/en-us/windows/win32/direct3d11/d3d10-graphics-programming-guide-depth-stencil).

+#### Loading Shaders
+While the [GraphicsDevice is responsible of creating shaders and pipeline states](#pipeline-states-and-shaders), loading the shader files themselves are not handled by the graphics device.
+The `wiRenderer::LoadShader()` is a helper function that provides this feature.
+This is internally loading shaders from a common shader path, that is by default the "../WickedEngine/shaders" directory (relative to the application working directory), so the filename provided to this function must be relative to that path.
+Every system in the engine that loads shaders uses this function to load shaders from the same folder, which makes it very easy to reload shaders on demand with the `wiRenderer::ReloadShaders()` function.
+This is useful for when the developer modifies a shader and recompiles it, the engine can reload it while the application is running.
+The developer can modify the common shader path with the `wiRenderer::SetShaderPath()` to any path of preference.
+The developer is free to load shaders with a custom loader, from any path too, but the `wiRenderer::ReloadShaders()` functionality might not work in that case for those shaders.

+#### Debug Draw
+Debug geometry can be rendered by calling the `wiRenderer::DrawDebugWorld()` function and setting up debug geometries, or enabling debug features.
+The `DrawDebugWorld()` is already called by [RenderPath3D](#renderpath3d), so the developer can simply just worry about configure debug drawing features and add debug geometries and drawing will happen at the right place (if the developer decided to use [RenderPath3D](#renderpath3d) in their application).

+The user provided debug geometry features at present are:
+- `AddRenderableBox()`: provide a transformation matrix and color to render a wireframe box mesh with the desired transformation and color.
+The box will be only rendered for a single frame.
+- `AddRenderableLine()`: provide line segment begin, end positions and a color value.
+The line will be only rendered for a single frame.
+- `AddRenderablePoint()`: provide a position, size and color to render a point as a "X" line geometry that is always camera facing.
+The point will be only rendered for a single frame.

+Configuring other debug rendering functionality:
+- `SetToDrawDebugBoneLines()`: Bones will be rendered as lines
+- `SetToDrawDebugPartitionTree()`: Scene object bounding boxes will be rendered.
+- `SetToDrawDebugEnvProbes()`: Environment probes will be rendered as reflective spheres and their affection range as oriented bounding boxes.
+- `SetToDrawDebugEmitters()`: Emitter mesh geometries will be rendered as wireframe meshes.
+- `SetToDrawDebugForceFields()`: Force field volumes will be rendered.
+- `SetToDrawDebugCameras()`: Cameras will be rendered as oriented boxes.

+#### Animation Skinning
+[MeshComponents](#meshcomponent) that have their `armatureID` associated with an [ArmatureComponent](#armaturecomponent) will be skinned inside the `wiRenderer::UpdateRenderData()` function.
+This means that their vertex buffer will be animated with compute shaders, and the animated vertex buffer will be used throughout the rest of the frame.

+If the [ArmatureComponent](#armaturecomponent) has less than `SKINNING_COMPUTE_THREADCOUNT` amount of bones, an optimized version of the skinning will be performed that uses shared memory.
+The user can disable this with the `wiRenderer::SetLDSSkinningEnabled()` function if the optimization proves to be worse on the target platform.

 ### wiEnums